jorishr/notes-on-front-end/bootstrap/local-install.md

 Copy the necessary files to static folder and add the correct paths.
 All files (css/js) in one folder or seperate scripts/scss and one folder for vendor: jquery and popper.js

 ## FONTAWESOME LOCAL INSTALL
+- install as a DEV dependency in NPM
-- Copy webfonts folder
+- Copy webfonts folder to where the final static files will live
-- import into sass: main files + styles.
+- import into sass: main files + styles from nodemodules folder or make a copy to style modules folder
-- update the $fa-font-path: "../webfonts" in the _variables.scss
+- set a custom variable for the webfonts path $fa-font-path: "../webfonts" in the _variables.scss

 [Fontawesome + SASS Guide](https://fontawesome.com/how-to-use/on-the-web/using-with/sass)